GRANT FUNDS ARE AVAILABLE AT THIS TIME (3/25/19).

-Below are some guidelines to consider when applying for a grant from the Kentucky Humanities Council, Inc. Included is a list of what the Kentucky Humanities Council cannot fund and some basics to keep in mind as you prepare an application for funding of a public humanities program.
+Below are some guidelines to consider when applying for a grant from Kentucky Humanities.
+Included is a list of what Kentucky Humanities cannot fund and some basics to keep in mind as you prepare an application for funding of a public humanities program.

 Keep these basics in mind when preparing an application: